-The Mediation Clinic is now partnering with the regional Houston office of the Equal Employment Opportunity Commission to offer clinic students a rare opportunity to gain experience mediating Federal employment disputes.
+The Mediation Clinic also partners with the Equal Employment Opportunity Commission (EEOC) to offer students a rare opportunity to gain experience mediating Federal employment disputes.
 These disputes involve charges of race, sex, color, religion, national origin, retaliation, age, and/or disability discrimination.
-Since the partnership began in 2012, our Mediation Clinic students have mediated 39 EEOC mediations totaling more than $259,000 in monetary relief.
-If you are interested in learning more about this exciting opportunity, please contact Debra Berman at firstname.lastname@example.org or call 713-646-2997.
+Since the partnership began in 2012, our Mediation Clinic students have mediated 77 EEOC mediations totaling more than $500,000 in monetary settlements.
+Students are also responsible for scheduling their own EEOC mediations, which presents an added opportunity to interact with lawyers in advance of the session.

 Students will also have the opportunity to observe a number of private mediations with Mediation Clinic co-professor, Denise Peterson, through her private practice, Peterson ADR.